Expansive homeomorphisms on complexity quasi-metric spaces: Compact invariant sets and the entropy obstruction

-Topological entropy is a fundamental invariant of a dynamical system that measures the ``complexity of the dynamics''---the rate at which information about initial conditions is needed to predict the future.
-For expansive homeomorphisms, topological entropy is always positive~\cite{bowen1975}.
+Topological entropy is the standard invariant for measuring the ``complexity of the dynamics''---the rate at which information about initial conditions is needed to predict the future.
+For expansive homeomorphisms on compact spaces, it is always positive~\cite{bowen1975}.

-We now estimate the topological entropy of $\psi_\alpha$ on a suitable subset of the complexity space.
+This section shows that the standard compact-set entropy machinery yields only trivial information for $\psi_\alpha$: every compact $\psi_\alpha$-invariant subset of $(\C,d_\C^s)$ is $d_\C^s$-trivial (Proposition~\ref{prop:no-compact-invariant}).
+The question of a non-trivial entropy for the full non-compact dynamics is left open.